 Excessive body weight contributes to snoring and obstructive sleep apnea, in addition to being a major influence on general health and well-being.
 Obstructive sleep apnea occurs in about 50-60 percent of those who are obese.
+For this reason, it is important to know exercise tips for sleep apnea and how to maintain a healthy diet.

 A recent report from the National Center for Health Statistics concludes that 35 percent of adults exercise regularly (more than 6 of 10 don’t), and nearly four in 10 aren’t physically active.
 Lack of exercise can increase the risk of diabetes, heart disease, and stroke.
 The CDC estimates that “about 112,000 deaths are associated with obesity each year in the United States.”
 However, this estimate is likely to change in the future as more data become available.